Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 - Backend Service Client
 - Standalone Patient App (Public Client)

-## 5. Add sample data and US Core resources
+## 6. Add sample data and US Core resources

 To successfully run the Inferno ONC (g)(10) test suite, both the US Core FHIR package and applicable data need to be loaded.

-To quickly load the needed data to your FHIR Service, execute this script:
+To quickly load the needed data to your FHIR Service, make sure your user account has FHIR Data Contributor role on the FHIR Service.
+Then execute this script:

 Windows:
 ```powershell